OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

-by the profile dimension (the geometry is assumed to be also indexed by the profile dimension), since all records that have the same value for one of those variables have same values for the other ones, whereas temparature and Z should be indexed by the default dimension.
+by the profile dimension (the geometry is assumed to be also indexed by the profile dimension), since all records that have the same value for one of those variables have same values for the other ones, whereas temperature and Z should be indexed by the default dimension.

 ============ ==================== ================== =========== ===
 station_name time                 geometry           temperature Z